petter-holmberg/elements/README.md

 ## Algebra

-`coordinate_point` implements a coordinate point type for use in linear algebra.
+`affine_point` implements an affine point type for use in linear algebra.
 It is an `Affine_space` over a `Vector_space` and a `Sequence`.
 By default it uses `array_k` for storage of the coordinates.

-`coordinate_vector` implements a coordinate vector type for use in linear algebra.
+`affine_vector` implements an affine vector type for use in linear algebra.
 It is both a `Semimodule` over a `Semiring` and a `Sequence`.
 If the `Semiring` is a `Field` it supports all operations on a `Vector_space`.
 By default it uses `array_k` for storage of the elements.
 It takes two optional operators for addition and multiplication of the semiring elements.

 `rational` implements a rational number type, forming a `Field` over any `Integral_domain`.